 Next, let's open your Visual Studio and create a new WPF Project.
 Add some references and make sure it'll look like the picture below:

-Now, copy code below to make our user experience.
-Put this code in your
+Now, copy the below code to make our user experience.
+Put this code in your MainWindow.xaml file.

 <Image Name="image1" Stretch="Fill" />

 Next, let's code it!
 Open your MainWindow.xaml.cs and add this code on top.

 HaarCascade.
 Those are important classes in this tutorial, so you have to make it.
 And we also need

 DispatcherTimer to capture the picture every millisecond.

 private HaarCascade haarCascade;

 capture = new Capture();

 haarCascade = new HaarCascade(@"haarcascade_frontalface_alt_tree.xml");